AlexGrim12/Nova-frontend/README.md

    The app will be running on `http://localhost:3000`.

 Make sure the backend server is running to enable voice interaction and WebSocket features.

-## License

-This project is licensed under the MIT License.

----

-This README provides a good overview of your project, highlighting both the frontend and the separate backend components.
-Let me know if you'd like any further adjustments!